 - The slip stitch at the end of the round does not count as a stitch in the pattern.

-The fee compensates the ad revenue I would make if you had to visit the site to access the instructions.
+* This PDF instructions include one additional size, 6 – 12 months and the fee compensates the ad revenue I would make if you had to visit the site to access the instructions.

 INSTRUCTIONS FOR CROCHET BABY LEGGINGS – SeaSell Pants